Bad Religion: Departures of Hetson and Wackerman, and Christmas Songs (2013–2017)

-Age of Unreason and possible follow-up album (2018–present)
+Age of Unreason and follow-up album (2018–present)

 On February 14, 2018, vocalist Greg Graffin posted on Twitter a picture of himself with guitarist Brett Gurewitz in the studio, tweeting, "New songs in the pipeline," indicating that they were working on Bad Religion's seventeenth studio album.
 Speculations about the album resurfaced in April of that year when Gurewitz and guitarist Brian Baker posted pictures from the studio on their respective Instagram accounts.
-On June 20, 2018, the band released the song, "The Kids Are Alt-Right," their first single in five years.
+On June 20, 2018, the band released the song, "The Kids Are Alt-Right", their first single in five years.

 Despite earlier reports that they had been in the studio since February, up to mid 2018, and the fact that they had already released a new song, Gurewitz told Los Angeles Times in July 2018 that, "We're writing for a new album, recording this fall or late summer.
 No release date announced yet, but we should have an album's worth of 'Fuck Trump' songs pretty soon.
 It's exactly what we need."
-On February 26, 2019, Bad Religion announced Age of Unreason as the title of their seventeenth studio album, which was released on May 3, and the album's lead single "Chaos from Within" was premiered.
+On February 26, 2019, Bad Religion announced Age of Unreason as the title of their seventeenth studio album, which was released on May 3, and the album's lead single, "Chaos from Within", was premiered.

 On August 18, 2020, Do What You Want: The Story of Bad Religion, an autobiography covering the band's 40-year career, was released by Hachette Books.